-Warner Bros.’
-Tsujihara steps down following scandal
+Warner Bros.’ chief Tsujihara steps down following scandal

 - When Onry Ozzborn's daughter got cancer diagnosis, the music community stepped up

-In a memo to Warner Bros. staff on Monday obtained by The Associated Press, Tsujihara said he was departing “after lengthy introspection, and discussions with John Stankey over the past week.”
+In a memo to Warner Bros. staff on Monday, Tsujihara said he was departing “after lengthy introspection, and discussions with John Stankey over the past week.”

 “It has become clear that my continued leadership could be a distraction and an obstacle to the company’s continued success,” said Tsujihara.
 “The hard work of everyone within our organization is truly admirable, and I won’t let media attention on my past detract from all the great work the team is doing.”

+Tsujihara’s attorney, Bert H. Deixler, earlier stated that Tsujihara “had no direct role in the hiring of this actress.”
+He declined further comment Monday.

-Tsujihara’s attorney, Bert Deixler, said Tsujihara had no further comment.
-Tsujihara, who has headed the Burbank, California, studio since 2013, earlier apologized to Warner Bros. staff for “mistakes in my personal life that have caused pain and embarrassment to the people I love the most.”
+Tsujihara, who has headed the Burbank, California, studio since 2013, earlier pledged to fully cooperate with the studio’s investigation and apologized to Warner Bros. staff for “mistakes in my personal life that have caused pain and embarrassment to the people I love the most.”

-WarnerMedia, the studio’s parent company, said Monday that its investigation into the situation, carried out by a third-party law firm, is continuing.
+The scandal unfolded just as Warner Bros. was restructuring on the heels of AT&T’s takeover of WarnerMedia, previously known as Time Warner.
+Tsujihara’s role had just been expanded on Feb.
+28 to include global kids and family entertainment including oversight of Adult Swim and the Cartoon Network.

 Kirk appeared in Warner Bros.’
 “How to Be Single” in 2016 and “Ocean’s 8” in 2018.
 She has denied any inappropriate behavior on the part of Tsujihara or two other executives, Brett Ratner and James Packer, who she communicated with.
 “Mr. Tsujihara never promised me anything,” Kirk said in an earlier statement.

-The scandal unfolded just as Warner Bros. was restructuring on the heels of AT&T’s takeover of WarnerMedia, previously known as Time Warner.
-Tsujihara’s role had just been expanded on Feb.
-28 to include global kids and family entertainment.
+WarnerMedia, the studio’s parent company, said Monday that its internal investigation into the situation, carried out by a third-party law firm, will continue.

+Tsujihara’s exit follows other high-profile executive departures in the post-Harvey Weinstein #MeToo era.
+CBS Chairman Leslie Moonves was pushed out after numerous women accused him of sexual harassment.
+Walt Disney Animation chief John Lasseter was ousted after he acknowledged missteps in his behavior with employees.

-Tsujihara, 54, has presided over a largely positive Warner Bros. era with little fanfare.
-A former home video and video game executive at the company, he has leaned heavily on franchise creation, some of which have worked, some of which haven’t.
+The 54-year-old Tsujihara, the first executive of Asian descent to head a major Hollywood studio, presided over a largely positive Warner Bros. era with little fanfare.
+A former home video and video game executive at the company, Tsujihara focused on franchise creation, some of which have worked, some of which haven’t.

 After poor marks from fans and critics, the studio’s DC Comics films have recently been retooled and found their footing in hits like “Wonder Woman” and “Aquaman.”
-Other franchises — like “The Lego Movie” and the “Harry Potter” spinoff “Fantastic Beasts and Where to Find Them” — have sputtered in their latest incarnations.
+Other franchises — like “The Lego Movie” and the “Harry Potter” spinoff “Fantastic Beasts and Where to Find Them” — have seen diminishing returns on their latest incarnations.
 The studio has also fostered its connection with filmmakers like Christopher Nolan (“Dunkirk”) and Bradley Cooper (whose “A Star Is Born” was Warner Bros.’ top Oscar contender).
+Warner Bros. last year amassed $5.6 billion in global ticket sales, its best haul ever.

-Warner Bros. will now begin a search for a new studio chief as it also prepare to launch a streaming service designed to compete with Netflix.
+The studio will now begin a search for a new chief as it also prepares to launch a streaming service designed to compete with Netflix.